tomas-cabrera/healpix-painter/README.md

 --output-dir /path/to/output/dir
 ```

-### I want to automatically fetch a skymap from GraceDb instead using a local skymap file
+### I want to fetch a skymap from GraceDb instead using a local skymap file

 Instead of specifying the path to a skymap file, `healpix-painter` may be prompted to fetch the most recent GraceDb skymap for a gravitational wave event with the following flag: